One of the most influential people in American history, John Fitzgerald Kennedy, once said:

 - Don’t use long sentences – keep them short and snappy

-- Don’t use too many bulletin points
+- Don’t use too many bullet points

 - If you have multiple points to be communicated, break them up into separate sections